Amateur boxing: Results

-Bouts which end this way may be noted in English or in French (which was the AIBA official language.)
-Amateur boxing does not recognize terms "knockout", and "technical knockout", instead it use the following euphemisms:
+Bouts which end this way may be noted in English or in French (which was the AIBA official language).
+Amateur boxing does not recognize terms "knockout", and "technical knockout", instead it use the following terms:

 All wins, losses, or mismatches except for those achieved by way of a clean knockout, or in absentia, are disputable, and could be contested legally through an appeal to the governing bodies.